-Literature, Culture, and Composition: This specialization is for students who wish to do advanced work in the fields of literature, cultural studies, and/or composition and rhetoric.
+General Master's in English: This option is for students who wish to do advanced work in the fields of literature, cultural studies, and/or composition and rhetoric.
 The aim is to professionalize students, helping them to become scholars and teachers of English.

 Creative Writing: This specialization allows students to do advanced work in creative writing, concentrating on poetry, fiction, and/or creative nonfiction.
 Students with a strong background in creative writing who desire to continue on that path are encouraged to apply.